 This is the combination vaccine to protect against diphtheria, tetanus and pertussis.
 The recommendation is to receive five doses starting at six to eight weeks of age and finishing on entrance to school.

-Tdap is a vaccine for adolescents and adults to provide similar protection against diptheria, pertussis and tetanus.
+Tdap is a vaccine for adolescents and adults to provide similar protection against diphtheria, pertussis and tetanus.
 Recommendations are to administer this vaccine on entrance to middle school after the age of 11 and to all previously non-immunized individuals between the ages of 11 and 65.

 Common side effects of the vaccine include fever, local swelling, temporary swelling of the whole arm, irritability and sleepiness.
 One in 1,000,000 has a more severe reaction of high fever above 104°F, seizures, or temporary unresponsiveness.